ankschoubey/old-blog/_posts/2021-05-04-compare-yourself.md

 toc: false
 layout: post
 comments: true
-description: , not who someone else is today s
+description: Compare yourself to who you were yesterday
 categories: [philosophical, for-future-me]
 title: Compare yourself with who you were yesterday
 permalink: /compare/